venkannarupani/venkannarupani/README.md

 - 👀 I’m interested in ...Data Science (DS), Artificial Intelligence (AI) & their applications.
 - 🌱 I’m currently learning ...AI
 - 💞️ I’m looking to collaborate on ...DS & AI projects and training.
-- 📫 How to reach me ...Plz contact at: venkannarupani@gmail.com
+- 📫 How to reach me ...

 <!---
 venkannarupani/venkannarupani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.